AdRoll/baker/content/en/docs/How Tos/pipeline_configuration.md

 If the validation section is specified Baker automatically generates a validation function, which checks that each input record satisfies the provided regular expression.
 The record is discarded at the first field that doesn't match its associated regular expression.
-The user could choose to not provide record validation at all or to implements a more sophisticated validation function using a go function specified in the [Components](/docs/how-tos/baker_components/#validate).
+The user could choose to not provide record validation at all or to implement a more sophisticated validation function using a go function specified in the [Components](/docs/how-tos/baker_components/#validate).
 However, the validation could not be present both in the TOML and in the Components.